 Forty years ago, women didn’t have the career options they have now.
 Women relied on a husband to care for her financially – society wouldn’t let her rise up and take care of herself.
 Part of the bargain was providing children and domestic labor for her husband.

 Women don’t have to make that bargain anymore.
 They can provide for themselves.
 No longer regaled to the home, women have the opportunity to pursue their dreams.

 Women are becoming doctors, scientists, engineers, artists, and lawyers.
 They’re contributing to the betterment of society in ways our grandmothers would never have dreamed.
 It’s the lifestyle men have been accustomed to for centuries.

 Why would a woman give that up?

-Ditch the Life Script
+Women Ditching the Life Script

 You don’t have to get married and have kids to be happy.
 The life script isn’t for everyone.
 Here’s why you should ditch it and do your own thing.

 You Don’t Need Kids for a Fulfilling Life